Browser Compatibility Notification

 |

-• Know the condition of the ice before you go out and take into consideration the recent changes the weather may have had on the ice
+• Know the condition of the ice before you go out.
+Be sure to consider recent changes in weather that may have had an impact on the ice.

 • Be suspicious of gray, dark or porous spots in the ice as these may be soft areas.
 Ice is generally strongest where it is hard and blue

-• White opaque or snow ice is half as strong as blue ice.
-Opaque ice is formed by wet snow freezing on the ice
+• Snow ice is half as strong as blue ice.
+The white, opaque ice is formed by wet snow freezing on the ice and makes for a weaker surface.

-• Call for help.
-Consider whether you can quickly get help from trained professionals (police, fire fighters or ambulance) or bystanders
+• Call for help right away.
+Consider whether you can quickly get help from first responders or bystanders.

-• If you get into trouble on ice and you're by yourself resist the immediate urge to climb back out where you fell in as the ice will be weak in this area
+• Resist the immediate urge to climb back out of the water where you fell in, as the ice will be weak in this area.

 • Reach forward onto the broken ice without pushing down.
 Kick your legs to push your torso on the ice.